Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

-Taipy provides the key concept of *Data node* to facilitate data integration and data management.
+In this section, we explore how to integrate data into your Taipy application using *Data nodes*.
+A `DataNode^` is the cornerstone of Taipy's data management capabilities, providing a flexible and consistent way to handle data from various sources.
+Whether your data resides in files, in databases, in custom data stores, or on local or remote environments, *Data nodes* simplify the process of accessing, processing, and managing your data.

+# What is a Data Node?
+A *Data node* in Taipy is an abstraction that represents some data.
+It provides a uniform interface for reading and writing data, regardless of the underlying storage mechanism.
+This abstraction allows you to focus on your application's logic without worrying about the intricacies of data management.

-A *Data node* can be seen as a reference to a dataset.
-It can be used to read and write the actual data.
+A *Data node* does not contain the data itself but holds all the necessary information to read and write the actual data.
+It can be seen as a dataset descriptor or data reference.
+It is design to model data:

-It does not hold the data itself, but refers to any type of data: a built-in Python object (e.g. an integer, a string, a dictionary or list of parameters, etc.) or a more complex object (e.g. a file, a machine learning model, a list of custom objects, the result of a database query, etc.).
+- For any format: a built-in Python object (e.g. an integer, a string, a dictionary or list of parameters, etc.) or a more complex object (e.g. a file, a machine learning model, a list of custom objects, the result of a database query, etc.).

-For more information, see the [Data node](data-node-concept.md) concept page.
+- For any type: internal or external data, local or remote data, historical data, a set of parameters, a trained model, etc.

+- For any usage: independent data or data related to others through data processing pipelines or scenarios.

+To create a *Data node*, you first need to define a data node configuration using a `DataNodeConfig^` object.
+This configuration is used to instantiate one (or multiple) *Data node(s)* with the desired properties.

+# Why use Data Nodes?
-Main advantages using data nodes in a Taipy project are:
+The main advantages of using data nodes in a Taipy project are:

 1. **Easy to configure**:
     Thanks to the various predefined data nodes, many types of data can be easily integrated.
     For more details, see the [Data node configuration](data-node-config.md).

 2. **Easy to use**:
-    Taipy already implemented the necessary util methods to create, get, read, write, filter, or append data nodes.
+    Taipy already implements the necessary utility methods to create, get, read, write, filter, or append data nodes.
 For more details, see the [Data node usage](data-node-usage.md).

 3. **Taipy visual elements**:
     Benefit from smart visual elements to empower end users just in one line of code.